LelsersLasers/Advanced-Honors-Comp-Sci/Lab1/README.md

 To run the program, run `main.py`.
 Press any key to skip the title screen (or wait 6 seconds).
 After that, interact with the pygame window to continue using the program.
+(Note: you can scroll up and down to see all the buttons.)
 The pygame window will launch an OpenCV once `Continue` is clicked on.
 You can continue to use the pygame window to change the parameters of the OpenCV in realtime.